CBI gets sanction to prosecute retired Allahabad High Court judge in corruption case | Law-Order

 - India

-The CBI has got the sanction to prosecute retired Allahabad High Court Judge Justice S N Shukla in a corruption case for allegedly favoring a private medical college in his orders, officials said.

-The CBI had applied for a go-ahead from the high court to prosecute the retired judge on April 16 this year, following the Prevention of Corruption Act, they said.
+The CBI had applied for a go ahead from Central government to prosecute the retired judge on April 16 this year, in accordance with the Prevention of Corruption Act, they said.

-With the high court giving its nod, the CBI can proceed with a chargesheet against the retired judge.
-Besides Justice Shukla of the Lucknow bench of the Allahabad High Court, the agency had also named retired Chhattisgarh High Court judge I M Quddusi, Bhagwan Prasad Yadav and Palash Yadav of the Prasad Education Trust, the trust itself, and private persons Bhavna Pandey and Sudhir Giri in the FIR, they said.
+With the government giving its nod, the CBI can proceed with a chargesheet against the retired judge.
+Besides Justice Shukla of the Lucknow bench of the Allahabad High Court, the agency had also named retired Chhattisgarh High Court judge I M Quddusi, Bhagwan Prasad Yadav and Palash Yadav of the Prasad Education Trust, the trust itself and private persons Bhavna Pandey and Sudhir Giri in the FIR, they said.

 The accused were booked under Section 120B of the IPC (criminal conspiracy) and provisions of the Prevention of Corruption Act.